oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-install.md

 ### Create a login password to secure the connection

 The default configuration for the linkerd-web service includes a password of admin/admin.
-Obviously this is for demo purposed, we want to use something more secure (and of course you **must** to this in a production environment !)
+Obviously this is for demo purposes, but we should use something more secure (and of course you **must** use a strong password kubectl get namespace ingress-nginx -o yaml | linkerd inject - | kubectl replace -f -in a production environment !)

 First let's create a password file for the admin user.
 In the example below I'm using `ZaphodBeeblebrox` as the password, but please feel free to change this if you like